luccarallovander/LLM-Classifier-of-Political-Texts/README.md

 # LLM Classifier of Political Texts

-This project was conducted as part of my MSc Thesis.
-I trained and evaluated a series of large language models (LLMs) to classify European political parties along ideological dimensions using (a) structured metadata from the Manifesto Project Database (MPDS) and (b) full-text party manifestos over time.
+In my thesis, I trained and evaluated a series of large language models (LLMs) to classify European political parties along ideological dimensions using (a) structured metadata from the Manifesto Project Database (MPDS) and (b) full-text party manifestos over time.
 The result is a reproducible panel of ideology scores and party classifications suitable for downstream causal analyses.

 ---